The Trees by Adrienne Rich Summary and Complete Analysis

 2. of the forest from the house.”

-• Indicates that the speaker is writing letters barely touching on the significant departure or transformation outside.
+• This indicates that the speaker is writing letters barely touching on the significant departure or transformation outside.

 1. “The night is fresh, the whole moon shines”